 Complements Biology, Physics, Psychology, History and English.
 A wide range of skills will be developed including coaching, leading, presenting, synthesis of information.
 This course would lead to a wide range of careers including those in the sporting field as well as science fields.
-Students will continue with practical lessons and will attend an outdoor activities visit.
+Students will continue with practical lessons and will attend outdoor activity visits.